Amritsar — overview

 Wagah Border Ceremony

 The only road border crossing between India and Pakistan, 28 km from Amritsar.
 The Beating Retreat ceremony — a daily military ritual conducted jointly by the Border Security Force of India and the Pakistan Rangers — takes place every evening at sunset.
-The ceremony involves a synchronized lowering of the two national flags, precision marching, and a closing of the gates.

 Entry Fee: No entry fee